rog2054/rog2054/README.md

 - 👀 I’m interested in Python, WebApps, Blockchain, DevOps, Cisco Networks, Business
 - 🌱 I’m currently learning more Python, mainly focusing on Financial FX and Database projects.
 - 💞️ I’m looking to collaborate on ideas
-- 📫 How to reach me - be creative and find a way to be where i will see you!

 <!---
 rog2054/rog2054 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.